Are you planning to launch a new product?

 - How often do they add new features to their product?

-- Watch the videos uploaded by customers, bloggers, or influencers about the products.
+- Watch videos uploaded by customers, bloggers, or influencers about the products.
 Often, people discuss the best features of the product or mention the problems they face while using the product.

 - Take the help of sites like CNET, Google My Business, MouthShut, Capterra, TrustPilot, Yelp, and others to gather real customer feedback.

-Find UX Issues with Competitors’ Products
+Find UX issues with competitors’ products

-Finding UX issues in your competitors’ products can help you learn from their mistakes and offer a better user experience.
-This, in turn, will have a positive impact on your product conversion rate.
+The next step is finding UX (User Experience) issues in the products you listed in the step above.
+This can help you learn from their mistakes and offer a better user experience.
+The improved customer experience will, in turn, have a positive impact on your product conversion rate.

-- Have they listed their product under the right category and sub-category?
+- Have they listed their product under the correct category and sub-category?
 For example, if they sell t-shirts, they should be listed under the relevant category (i.e., t-shirt) and sub-category (e.g., polo, round neck, or v-neck).

-- Is the product information in the listing page complete?
+- Is the information in the listing page complete?
 Have they copied the description provided by the manufacturer?

 - How often do they update the product description?